gevans/miner-install/doc/man/miner-install.1.md

 `--no-install-deps`
 	Do not install build dependencies before installing miner.

-`--no-reinstall`
+`--reinstall`
-	Skip installation if another miner is detected in same location.
+	Allow installation if another miner is detected in same location.

 `-V`, `--version`
 	Prints the current miner-install version.